|

 from the first production run.

-It has also become known that during WWII, the German SIGINT and
+It has also come to light that during WWII, the German SIGINT and

 COMSEC agency – OKW/Chi – was interested in the Z30.